 A Cambodian take on a Chinese classic, these filling, hot steamed buns are sold everywhere, stuffed with pork and egg.
 Don’t forget to peel the paper off the bottom before you eat them, though!

 No, really – Cambodian fruit is amazing.
 Local favourites include under-ripe mango wedges dipped in salt and chilli and pickled papaya, guava, cucumber and apple, but you can also pick up fantastic fresh produce extremely cheaply on market stalls, especially if you stick to what’s in season or locally grown.
 Delicious, readily available fruits include rambutan, mangosteen, pomelo, pomegranate, papaya, pineapple, durian (hold your nose) and watermelon, and at the right time of year – usually around April – Cambodian mangos are so divinely tasty you won’t want to eat anything else.

-Health food fanatics the world over go crazy for coconut water, often paying crazy prices for a carton of the stuff.
-Here in Phnom Penh, for a dollar or less, a machete-wielding grandmother will happily hack off the top of one for you and stick a straw straight in.
+Health food fanatics the world over go bonkers for coconut water, often paying crazy prices for a carton of the stuff.
+Here in Phnom Penh, for under a dollar, a machete-wielding grandmother will happily hack off the top of one for you and stick a straw straight in.
 It doesn’t get fresher, tastier or more refreshing than that!

 Have we missed out your favourite street food snack?
 Have any recommendations for where to find the best street food in Phnom Penh?
 Let us know in the comments section below!